talsma-ict/context-propagation/readme.md

 ### ContextSnapshot

-Captures all active values from detected [ContextManager](#contextmanager) implementations.
+Captures active ThreadLocal values from all detected [ContextManager](#contextmanager) implementations.

 These values can be _reactivated_ in another thread.
 Reactivated snapshots **must be closed** to avoid leaking context.